-Alongside our commitment to protecting people and the environment, we believe in driving sustainable economic growth in South Africa and have identified three key focus areas where we believe we can make a significant contribution and positively impact the lives of the communities we touch.
+Alongside our commitment to protecting people and the environment, we believe in driving sustainable economic growth in South Africa and have identified two key focus areas where we believe we can make a significant contribution and positively impact the lives of the communities we touch.
 They are:

 · Economic development